-SARS may levy a penalty of 10% of the total amount of employees' tax due for the year of assessment if the submission of the EMP501 return and tax certificates is not done by the last day of the filing season.
+SARS may levy a penalty of up to 10% of the total amount of employees' tax due for the year of assessment if the submission of the EMP501 return and tax certificates is not done by the last day of the filing season.

 Comprehensive guides are available on the SARS website.
-Go to www.sars.gov.za - Tax Types - PAYE.
-Download "The Account Management Guide" series.
+Go to www.sars.gov.za - Types of Tax - PAYE.